odow/SDDP.jl/docs/src/tutorial/14_infinite_horizon.md

 # Tutorial Eleven: infinite-horizon SDDP
-This tutorial discusses discusses the use of infinite-horizon stochastic dynamic dual drogramming (infinite-horizon SDDP).
+This tutorial discusses the use of infinite-horizon stochastic dynamic dual programming (infinite-horizon SDDP).
 Infinite-horizon SDDP is a methodology to find the optimal steady state policy of a multi-stage stochastic problem.

-The implementation of infinite-horizon SDDP uses the average cost method.
-Another possible method could be using the discounted cost method however this method converges slower than the average cost method.
+We implemented infinite-horizon SDDP using the average-cost method.
+Another possible method could be using the discounted-cost method however this method converges slower (than the average-cost method)

-My Honors [thesis](https://github.com/shasafoster/SDDP.jl/blob/master/docs/src/assets/foster_thesis.pdf) may be useful for further understanding the underlying theory of infinite-horizon SDDP.
+My Honors [thesis](https://github.com/shasafoster/SDDP.jl/blob/master/docs/src/assets/foster_thesis.pdf) may be useful for further understanding of the underlying theory of infinite-horizon SDDP.
 Ben Fulton applied infinite-horizon SDDP when modelling various scenarios in the New Zealand electricity market thus his [thesis](https://github.com/shasafoster/SDDP.jl/blob/master/docs/src/assets/fulton_thesis.pdf) may also be of interest.

-The differencs between infinite-horizon SDDP and standard SDDP will be explained by formulating and solving a multistage stochastic dynamic program with each method.
+The differences between infinite-horizon SDDP and standard SDDP will be explained by formulating and solving a multistage stochastic dynamic program with each method.

 ## The Problem